mageplaza/magento-2-product-alerts-graphql/README.md

 # Magento 2 Product Alerts GraphQL (Support PWA)

+**Magento 2 Product Alerts GraphQL is now a part of Mageplaza Product Alerts extension that adds GraphQL features.** This upgrade supports PWA compatibility.
+Now, with Mageplaza Product Alerts, you and get and push data on the website with GraphQl in a breeze.

 [Mageplaza Product Alerts for Magento 2](https://www.mageplaza.com/magento-2-product-alerts/) is a useful tool to inform customers about any changes in products, promotion programs, or simply a way to maintain the relationship with customers.

 The first outstanding feature of this extension is the “Out of stock” notification.
 When a product is out of stock, customers will see a pop-up with a message to inform them that the product is no longer available.
 After that, customers interested in the product can immediately hit the “Notify me” button to get the notification via email when the product is back in stock.